MidAtlanticDreamin/MidAtlanticDreamin.github.io/collections/_sessions/2024-take-reporting-next-level.md

 ---
-title: "Take Your Reporting to the Next Level"
+title: "Take Your reporting to the next level"
 speakers:
  - "David Carnes"
 layout: session